 - the Borough’s housing estates (The Orchard Estate, Tiptree, Buckthorne House, Larchwood House and Fernways)

 We also connect into the CCTV systems at Ilford Station, The Exchange Shopping Centre and TfL cameras across the Borough.

 We can send our live images to Ilford Police Station and Police Central Command in Bow.

-We have a number of CCTV cameras that can be relocated and are used across the Borough and our mobile CCTV van has ANPR (Automatic Number Plate Recognition) technology, this is regularly used in joint operations with Redbridge Police.
+We have a number of CCTV cameras that can be relocated and are used across the Borough to target fly tipping and ASB.